March-08/AgentTown/README.md

 - **[PhiloAgents Course](https://github.com/neural-maze/philoagents-course)** by The Neural Maze and Decoding ML: The foundational architecture, agent design patterns, and RAG implementation approach were adapted from this comprehensive open-source course on building AI-powered agent simulation engines.
 Special thanks to **Paul Iusztin** and **Miguel Otero Pedrido** for their exceptional educational content.

-- **LangChain Team**: For the incredible framework that powers our conversational AI
-- **OpenAI & Groq**: For providing the foundational language models
-- **MongoDB, Opik, and Qdrant**: For the robust infrastructure technologies
-- **The Innovators**: For inspiring me with their vision and contributions to technology

 > **Note**: While this project transforms the original philosopher agents into tech innovator personalities and adds a 3D interactive environment, the core architectural patterns and implementation strategies were learned from the PhiloAgents Course.
 I highly recommend checking out their [comprehensive tutorial series](https://decodingml.substack.com/p/from-0-to-pro-ai-agents-roadmap) for anyone interested in building production-ready AI agent systems.